 Don’t overthink it — just ask!
 Beating around the bush is a waste of time and might leave the client confused about what you really want.

 When you do ask, be as clear and concise as possible.
-Instead of asking them to rack their brain for anyone they know who might be interested in hiring a freelancer, ask them if they know anyone in your specific target audience who needs your specific offering.
-That will make it easier for them to remember, and it also increases the chances that the person they refer you to will actually be a good fit for your business.
+Instead of leaving it open-ended, ask if they know anyone in your target audience who could benefit from your specific offering.
+This makes it easier for them to recall the right person and increases the chances that the referral will be a strong fit for your business.

 Additionally, there’s nothing wrong with reminding the client of specific things they’ve said about your work or results you’ve gotten them, and then asking them to share those comments or results with people they know.